 As noted by Alan Peto, “Cats (unlike most dogs) will only eat when they are hungry, and take a nap when they are tired.
 They are not out to please you, worry about their own ego, or dwell on things, but they do what needs to be done just like an enlightened person.”
 As such, cats may feel drawn to what they perceive as a kindred spirit expressed in the form of statues of the Buddha.

 The key word is “may”… and it’s all too human to try to fit a desired answer to a question that may not be as complex and convoluted as it first appears.
-Cats, on the other hand (Buddha’s other hand in this case) have more important concerns.
+Cats, on the other hand, have more important concerns.